-Section 5 - Operation of the Portway Rochester Wood Stove - User Instruction
+Section 6 - Operation of the Portway Arundel Deluxe Stove - User Instruction

-6.1 The air control on your stove is as shown below in figure 6.
+6.1 There are 2 main controls on your stove as shown below in figure 6, namely the primary air control and the secondary air control.
 The stove is also supplied with a glove and an ashpan handle to be used as described in this section.

-- 5.1.1 Air control This is located above the stove door in the centre.
-The air control provides air for combustion and an air wash facility to keep the stove glass clean. - 5.1.2 Hand glove a glove is provided with the stove to adjust the air control, and open / close the door when the stove is hot.
-Please note all parts of the stove will become hot in use and care needs to be taken to avoid injury through burning. - 5.1.3 Ashpan & handle a ashpan and handle is supplied for use with the stove, please use this in conjunction with the glove and be aware that ash and embers in the ashpan will be extremely hot.
+- 6.1.1 Primary air control This is located at the bottom of the stove on the left hand side of centre.
+The primary air control allows air into the stove and under the grate area.
+Keeping this vent open on start up and when refuelling will allow the fire to get up to temperature quickly. - 6.1.2 Secondary air control This is located at the bottom of the stove on the right hand side of centre.
+The secondary air control provides an air wash facility to keep the stove glass clean and provides air for combustion when burning wood. - 6.1.3 Hand glove a glove is provided with the stove to adjust the air controls, actuate the riddle mechanism and open / close the door when the stove is hot.
+Please note all parts of the stove will become hot in use and care needs to be taken to avoid injury through burning. - 6.1.4 Ashpan & handle a ashpan and handle is supplied for use with the stove, please use this in conjunction with the glove and be aware that ash and embers in the ashpan will be extremely hot.
 Take care when discarding hot embers. - Smoke Stop To make sure your stove always receives enough air to burn away the smoke produced when burning wood, a smoke stop is fitted to prevent the secondary air control from being fully closed.
 The smoke stop must always be in place when burning wood in smoke control areas of the United Kingdom.

-Section 6.1 - Lighting the stove - Installer instruction
+Section 6.2 - Lighting the stove - Installer instruction

-- 6.1 Prior to first lighting the stove ensure that the following is complete:- - 6.1.1 Installation of the stove and relevant building work is completed. - 6.1.2 The chimney is suitable, sound and free from obstruction. - 6.1.3 Adequate ventilation and provision for combustion air has been made. - 6.1.4 The installation is compliant with building regulations and local authority regulations as applicable. - 6.1.5 The chimney pull is a minimum of 12 Pa - 6.1.6 The fuels that are planning to be burnt comply with those listed as suitable in section 4 of this manual.
+- 6.2 Prior to first lighting the stove ensure that the following is complete:- - 6.2.1 Installation of the stove and relevant building work is completed. - 6.2.2 The chimney is suitable, sound and free from obstruction. - 6.2.3 Adequate ventilation and provision for combustion air has been made. - 6.2.4 The installation is compliant with building regulations and local authority regulations as applicable. - 6.2.5 The chimney pull is a minimum of 12 Pa - 6.2.6 The fuels that are planning to be burnt comply with those listed as suitable in section 4 & 5 of this manual.

-Section 6.2 - Break-in fires - User instruction
+Section 6.3 - Break-in fires - User instruction

-6.2.1 When the stove is new, for the first 20 hours burning only use gentle small controlled wood fires during which the first three fires must be small kindling wood fires only.
+6.3 When the stove is new, for the first 20 hours burning only use gentle small controlled wood fires (NO COAL) during which the first three fires must be small kindling wood fires only.
 This is required to correctly adhere the paintwork on the stove.
 After the first three fires gently increase the size of the fuel and duration of the burn time.
 Failure to adhere to this instruction will result in likely damage to the paintwork on the stove.
 In addition, during the "break in fires" do not touch the paintwork on the stove as during this period the paintwork will be relatively soft and will mark easily.

-Section 6.3 - Lighting the stove - User instruction
+Section 6.4 - Lighting the stove - User instruction